DevFaded/IncognitoV2/README.md

 # IncognitoV2

-This is the official source code of **IncognitoV2**.
-Brought to you by the developers behind the software.
-This repository was created to provide a central, safe, and malware-free location for accessing and reviewing the code.
+**IncognitoV2** is the official source code release from the original developers.
+This repository provides a single, malware‑free location for exploring, auditing, and extending the tool.

+## Crap You Have Too Add

+- **Execution Bridge**
+  IncognitoV2 no longer includes a built‑in execution bridge—you’ll need to implement your own.

+- **DataModel & Offsets**
+  You’ll need to update its methods and class offsets—many of which you can get from the decompiled Roblox 2016 client.

+- **Unfinished Leak**
+  This is an early, unfinished build.
+Expect bugs, incomplete features, and patches.

+## Learning & Contribution

+This repo is intended as a learning resource—study the implementation, compare to the 2016 Roblox internals, and improve safely.
+Your pull requests are welcome, but please:

+1. Fork the repo.
+2. Create a branch for your changes (e.g. `add-exec-bridge`).
+3. Submit a Pull Request with your updates.

 ## Disclaimer
-Please note that the version of the software provided here was unfinished at the time of the leak.
-As such, it may be patched and unstable.

-## Learning and Usage
-This repository is a resource for learning and understanding.
-We hope that by making this code available, we can support the community in using and improving their own software safely and effectively.
+> This version was still in development.
+It may be unstable or incomplete, and will likely be patched in future releases.

 ## License
-Please ensure you **[read and follow the license](/LICENSE.md)** associated with this project.
-The license outlines the permissible uses and restrictions for this code.
-Adhering to these terms is crucial for legal use and further development of the software.

-Thank you, - [@piomanly](https://github.com/piomanly) (the original owner of incognito.)
+Before using or distributing IncognitoV2, **read and comply with the [LICENSE](/LICENSE.md)**.
+Adherence to the license terms is required for all derivatives.

+---

+> *Big thanks to [@piomanly](https://github.com/piomanly), creator of Incognito.*